You Don't Understand Me: Critical reception

 Pan-European magazine Music & Media commented, "Singer Marie Frederiksson cries out as she is left in the dark by an evasive lover.
 A brand new, slow-stepping and dramatic ballad".
 A reviewer from Music Week rated it two out of five, adding that "this clumsy and half-hearted ballad is unlikely to revive the Swedish outfit's Top 10 fortunes."

 Formats and track listings

-All songs written by Per Gessle, except "Listen to Your Heart" music by Gessle and Mats MP Persson.
+All songs were written by Per Gessle except "Listen to Your Heart", with music by Gessle and Mats MP Persson.